Use the 2017-2018 FAFSA for the following terms:

 San Jose City College Scholarships

-Students on denied status due to not making Satisfactory Academic Progress will be required to attend a SAP workshop in order to submit an appeal.
+Students not making Satisfactory Academic Progress will be required to attend a SAP workshop in order to submit an appeal.

 All students who are interested in participating in the Federal Work Study program, and have not yet done so at SJCC must attend an orientation.